Antonio Dawson: In Chicago Fire

 Antonio is a cop who takes pride in his job.
 He has been involved in numerous sting and undercover operations, some of which include drug busts, high-profile arrests, and more personal cases.
-Dawson has a close relationship with his sister, Gabriela Dawson, a paramedic for CFD.
+Antonio has a close relationship with his sister, Gabriela Dawson, a paramedic for CFD.
 When Antonio is shot in a drive-by shooting and severely wounded, she makes a deal with Voight, who was incarcerated at the time, for information about who shot Antonio.
 When Voight harasses Lieutenant Matthew Casey and his then-fiancée Dr. Hallie Thomas, Dawson sets up a sting to arrest Voight.
-The arrest goes successfully and Voight is incarcerated.
-A few months later, Internal Affairs (I.A.) has Voight released and promoted to Sergeant of Intelligence at the CPD.
-In season 5, Antonio begins a relationship with CFD paramedic Sylvie Brett.
-At the end of "An Agent of the Machine", Antonio breaks up with Sylvie after she confronted him about the confrontation between her and his former wife Laura when she showed up at the firehouse to pick up her son.
-In "Down is Better", his father was stabbed.
-In "A Man's Legacy", he goes to the hospital to see his father.
-While in the hospital, he sees Sylvie with his sister and he talks with her, indicating that they may be close to reconciling.
-In "Foul is Fair", it was revealed that Sylvie has broken up with Antonio but at the end of the episode "Hiding Not Seeking", after a long investigation, Antonio and Sylvie are seen making out in his car.
+The arrest goes successfully, and Voight is incarcerated.